-Nurses starting their travel nursing journey often ask where the best places are to work and live as a travel nurse.
-I am pretty sure that every traveler I have ever met wanted to go to San Diego at some point in time.
-Who wouldn’t?
-A few hours south of Los Angeles and just over the US/Mexican border, San Diego is known for its year-round beautiful weather, dry air, warm beaches, and laid-back city life.
-It is also known for its high cost of living, especially if you want to live on or near the beach.
-North of San Diego is the playground that is the great state of California.
-You can be at a ski mountain in under 3 hours or enjoying the gorgeous Malibu beaches.
-Travel nurses frequently take an assignment here and stay permanently.
+Located a few hours south of Los Angeles and just over the U.S./Mexican border, San Diego is known for beautiful year-round weather, dry air, warm beaches and laid-back city life.
+It’s also known for its high cost of living, especially if you want to live on or near the beach.
+North of San Diego is the playground that is the great state of California, where in under three hours, you can be at a ski mountain or enjoying the gorgeous Malibu beaches.
+It’s no wonder many HCPs take an assignment at a San Diego hospital and end up staying permanently.

 Cost of Living in San Diego